-Two primary sources are described with one word as cognitive and affective.
+Two primary sources, cognitive and affective, are described below.
 Another sources is somatic, or body-based information (described below).

 Cognitive information is represented in an expected sequence of events occurring over a time period.
 “If I eat broccoli, it will be good for my body.”
-“If my baby is crying, it must hungry (or tired, wet, or fussy)”.
-“If my partner files for divorce, I could lose my family and financial security and existing relationships with my children.”
+“If my baby is crying, then it must hungry (or tired, wet, or fussy)”.
 Cognitive information relates to the temporal order of events which lead to predictable outcomes, particularly dangerous or safe outcomes.
 Cognitive information is based on past experiences and can relate primarily to information from outside the body.

-Affective information comes from sensory information, such as emotion and feeling states inside the body.
+Affective information comes from sensory information, which includes emotion and feeling states inside the body.
 Some types of sensory information have innate meaning (darkness, emptiness, sudden loud noises, certain tastes) and others are acquired by association with dangerous or safe experiences.
 Intense, unexpected, and rapid perceptual changes can particularly activate affective states which represent danger, such as gunshots, car accidents, angry outbursts, and interpersonal rejection.
 Mild, rhythmic, and predictable changes can represent safety.

 Key concept #4: Some neural networks focus on danger survival

 Humans have dozens of discrete neural systems.
 Some are designed to support activities like movement, math, food gathering, play, reproduction, and creating.
 Because the world is a dangerous place, we have many systems specifically focused on maximizing survival.
 Sometimes neural systems work in parallel for complex thinking.
 Sometimes they function quite singularly, such as when we respond to danger with the fight-flight-freeze response system.

 When conflict is actual or potential, danger-processing systems become important and can dominate neural activity.
 If your spouse tells you they want a divorce, neural networks which support playing sports or music, or digesting food, are not useful in that moment and can become difficult to access.
 (They might be useful later to calm your nervous system or nourish your body.)
 Danger-processing systems can activate survival behaviors in the moment, and persistently over long periods of time.